Periodontal abscess: Causes

-A periodontal abscess most commonly occurs as a complication of advanced periodontal disease (which is normally painless).
+A periodontal abscess most commonly occurs as a complication of advanced periodontal disease.
 A periodontal pocket contains dental plaque, bacteria and subgingival calculus.
 Periodontal pathogens continually find their way into the soft tissues, but normally they are held in check by the immune system.
 A periodontal abscess represents a change in this balance, related to decreased local or systemic resistance of the host.
 An inflammatory response occurs when bacteria invade and multiply within the soft tissue of the gingival crevice/periodontal pocket.
 A pus-filled abscess forms when the immune system responds and attempts to isolate the infection from spreading.

 Communication with the oral environment is maintained via the opening of the periodontal pocket.
 However, if the opening of a periodontal pocket becomes obstructed, as may occur if the pocket has become very deep (e.g. with furcation involvement), then plaque and calculus are trapped inside.
-Food packing may also obstruct a periodontal pocket.
-Food packing is usually caused by failure to accurately reproduce the contact points when dental restorations are placed on the interproximal surfaces of teeth.
+Food impaction may also obstruct a periodontal pocket.
+Food impaction is usually caused by failure to accurately reproduce the contact points when dental restorations are placed on the interproximal surfaces of teeth.
 Another potential cause occurs when a periodontal pocket is scaled incompletely.
 Following this procedure, the gingival cuff tightens around the tooth, which may be enough to trap the bacteria left in the pocket.
 A gingival retraction cord which is accidentally left in situ is an occasional cause of a periodontal abscess.

-Penetrating injury to the gingiva--for example, with a toothbrush bristle, fishbone, toothpick or periodontal instrument--may inoculate bacteria into the tissues.
+Penetrating injury to the gingiva—for example, with a toothbrush bristle, fishbone, toothpick or periodontal instrument—may inoculate bacteria into the tissues.
 Trauma to the tissues, such as serious impact on a tooth or excessive pressure exerted on teeth during orthodontic treatment, can be a possible cause as well.
 Occlusal overload may also be involved in the development of a periodontal abscess, but this is rare and usually occurs in combination with other factors.
 Bruxism is a common cause of excessive occlusal forces.

 Systemic immune factors such as diabetes can predispose a person to the formation of periodontal abscesses.

 Perforation of a root canal during endodontic therapy can also lead to a periodontal abscess which if left untreated could become "prolonged" ultimately rupture then enter the blood stream and could lead to serious situations such as endocarditis.